PQCMayo/MAYO-sage/README.md

 ## Building and running

-In order to run, you can either type:
+In order to run, you can type:

 ```
    make run (pure sage version)
-   make run-python (python/sage version)
 ```

 ## Testing